This post may include affiliate links; for details, see our disclosure policy.

-Chipotle peppers in adobo sauce are key to adding rich, smoky flavor in recipes!
-Here’s why to stock them in your pantry.
+Spicy chipotle peppers in adobo sauce are the key to adding rich, smoky flavor in recipes!
+This little can is an essential ingredient we use often.
+Here’s why to stock these peppers in your pantry!

 Chipotle peppers in adobo sauce